FlorianLudwig/pdk8s/README.md

 deployment.spec.replicas = math.randint(0, 666)
 ```

-Note: Automatic casting is only available on creation.  `deployment.spec = {"replicas": 2}` would not work.
+Note 1: Automatic casting is only available on creation.  `deployment.spec = {"replicas": 2}` would not work.

+Note 2: Currently all required parameters must be provided at creation time.
+You cannot create an empty `k8s.Deployment()`.
+This might change.

 ## CamelCase names